 Find a simple journal to write in, and you will notice that your thoughts won’t be as scattered.

 4. Try adult coloring pages

 This self-care ideas that cost no money is a personal favorite.
 I actually find it really relaxing to color.

-If you are looking for some adult coloring pages that are free to print at home, check these out:
+If you are looking for some adult coloring pages free to print at home, check these out: